masonforest/ethel/README.md

 # Ethel
-A golang framework for building and deploying ethereum contracts written in solidarity.
+A golang framework for building and deploying ethereum contracts written in solidity.

 _Ethel is still in the early prototype phase.
 If you're looking for something more stable check out one of these similar projects:_